Skip to main content

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), Sapphire Reserve Biz comes out ahead at ~$3,305 even at a higher $795 annual fee vs $95.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), Sapphire Reserve Biz comes out ahead at ~$4,590 even at a higher $795 annual fee vs $95.
 Sapphire Reserve Biz sits in Chase UR; Strata Premier sits in Citi ThankYou.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Our Verdict